stvceyvd/Cyclistic/README.md

 commute to work each day.

 ### Scenario
-The director of marketing believes Cyclistic's future success depends on maximizing the number of annual memberships.
-As part of the marketing analyst team, we need understand how consumers use Cyclistic bikes differently to re-design a marketing campaign and convert casual rider into annual riders.
+The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore, the team needs to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, we will re-design a new marketing strategy to convert casual riders into annual members.

 ### Business Task
 Analyze Cyclistic historical bike trip data to identify trends and better understand the differences between **casual riders** and **annual riders**, and apply these insights in new design marketing strategies.